Publication - OI

 A personalistic understanding of politics incompatible with multilateralism

 The lack of interest in multilateral arrangements can be seen as consistent with traditional Republican isolationist positions.
-However, Republican stances have also historically depended on—and varied with—individual interpretations.
-Evaluating the potential impact of a second Trump administration on multilateral arrangements via the analysis of the future President’s personality seems to be particularly legitimate for at least three reasons: First, the there is a significant consolidation of MAGA (Make Amerika Great Again) and Republican power in executive, legislative and judicial institutions.
-Second, mental health specialists have alerted to the narcissistic personality traits of Donald Trump, which have profound consequences on decision making and interpersonal and social interactions with others.
-And finally, Trump’s relative resistance to advisors when their policy recommendations contradict his “gut feeling”.
+However, Republican stances have also historically depended on – and varied with – individual interpretations.
+Evaluating the potential impact of a second Trump presidency on multilateral arrangements via the analysis of the future President’s personality seems to be particularly legitimate for at least three reasons: First, there is a significant consolidation of MAGA (Make America Great Again) and Republican power in executive, legislative and judicial institutions, meaning there may be few checks on power.
+Second, even if there were to be opposition within Trump’s cabinet, he has proven to resist his advisors’ policy recommendations when they contradict his “gut feeling”.
+And lastly, mental health specialists have alerted to the narcissistic personality traits of Donald Trump, which have profound consequences on decision making and interpersonal and social interactions with others.

-Trump’s various approaches to rejecting or disregarding multilateralism is in line with his individual view of the world in general and his personal needs.
-A prominent trait frequently emphasized in the political psychology literature is his self-perception which is based on an inflated self-image in which “nobody knows better”, “no one is smarter” or “powerful” than him.
-Multilateralism in this sense, does not serve as an interesting tool in portraying greatness and superiority – on the contrary it diminishes the presidency to that of an ordinary citizen of international society.
-He has trouble coming to terms with social rules and dynamics.
+Trump’s various approaches to rejecting or disregarding multilateralism are in line with his individual view of the world in general and his personal needs.
+A prominent trait frequently emphasized in the political psychology literature is his inflated self-image.
+“Nobody knows more”, nobody is “smarter” or more “powerful” than him.
+There is no need for multilateral cooperation because Trump’s “powerful” leadership alone is enough to force others to the negotiation table and make them comply with the United States.
+Moreover, multilateralism in this sense, does not serve as an interesting tool in portraying greatness and superiority – on the contrary it diminishes the presidency to that of an ordinary citizen of international society.
+He also has trouble coming to terms with social rules and dynamics.
 Even relations with longstanding historical allies have become transactional.
-Trying to make South Korea pay for protection and threatening NATO partners with encouraging Putin to attack them are just two examples that indicative of the ahistorical vision that the former and future president of the United States has of the world.
+Trying to make South Korea pay for protection, threatening NATO partners by encouraging Putin to attack them in case they do not increase NATO financing, and calling the European Union a “foe” of the United States are just some examples indicative of the ahistorical vision that the former and future president of the United States has of the world.
 Holding few profound political convictions, alliances are built rebuilt in terms of his emotional needs.
 Trump himself aligns more closely with the “tough” camp, characterized by his admiration for authoritarian leaders or bullies.
 Rules and solidarity in this sense are seen to belong to the weak.
-Eat or be eaten is Trumps motto.
+Eat or be eaten is Trump’s motto.
 In political terms, this perspective suggests that if a country is unable to defend itself or develop economically, the responsibility is simply its own.
-Trump’s inability to empathize with others makes him insensitive to other peoples and governments interests in negotiations.
+His inability to empathize with others makes him insensitive to other peoples’ and governments’ interests in negotiations.
 On the one hand, he is insensitive to the material and especially the symbolic costs and constraints that weigh on other countries and their leaders.
-On the other hand, by humiliating others he shows a certain sense of gratification in asserting his dominance over them.
-A combination which makes him incapable of engaging in a profound way in international negotiations or recognizing the needs of others independent from his own emotional needs for self-confirmation.
+On the other hand, by humiliating others, he shows a certain sense of gratification in asserting his dominance over them.
+This combination makes him incapable of engaging in a profound way in international negotiations or recognizing the needs of others independent from his own emotional needs for self-confirmation.
 Finally, engaging in multilateral frameworks with an individual who disregards the existence of inconvenient problems is challenging.
 Trumps ego-defense-mechanisms turn facts and science into “fake news” and criticisms into conspiracies and witch-hunts.

 America First and the Erosion of US Global Engagement

 The “America First” doctrine, championed by US President Donald Trump, reflects his distinctive personal identity, style, political ethos and illustrates a perceived incompatibility between US national interests and multilateral engagement.
-He has a profound distrust of any form of “global governance” and institutional institutions such as the UN are corrupt and represent the globalist agenda: “We will no longer surrender this country or its people to the false song of globalism,” […] I am skeptical of international unions that tie us up and bring America down.”
+His interpersonal, transactional approach is reproduced on the international scene.
+He has a profound distrust of any form of “global governance” and institutional institutions such as the UN are corrupt and represent the globalist agenda.
+As he once announced, “We will no longer surrender this country or its people to the false song of globalism,” […] I am skeptical of international unions that tie us up and bring America down.”
 Indeed, a US centered “cost-benefit bilateralism” has become the main feature of the Trump government.

 America First as a Guiding Principle

-Presenting himself as a ‘peacemaker,’ Trump’s shift from multilateral to bilateral commitments did not yield more peaceful policies, nor did it secure clear advantages for the US over its allies or rivals.
-However, this approach further reflected Trump’s confidence in his capabilities as chief diplomat, as he sought to secure favorable outcomes by bypassing traditional, mid-level diplomatic expertise, even on complex issues beyond his direct experience, such as missile and nuclear proliferation.
+Presenting himself as a ‘deal maker,’ Trump’s shift from multilateral to bilateral commitments during his first mandate did not yield more peaceful policies, nor did it secure clear advantages for the US over its allies or rivals.
+However, this approach further reflected Trump’s confidence in his capabilities as chief diplomat, as he sought to secure favorable outcomes, bypassing traditional, mid-level diplomatic expertise, even on complex issues, such as missile and nuclear proliferation.

-In his 2020 inaugural address, President Trump declared, “From this day forward […], it’s going to be only America first.
+In his 2017 inaugural address, President Trump declared, “From this day forward […], it’s going to be only America first.
 Every decision will be made to benefit American workers and American families.”
-This nationalistic stance inherently conflicts with the foundational principles of multilateralism, which rely on compromise, shared values, and mutual interdependence.
+This nationalistic stance inherently conflicts with the foundational principles of multilateralism, which relies on compromise, shared values, and mutual interdependence.

 Strategic Disengagement from Key Multilateral Arrangements